i05nagai/memorandum/language/english_speaking.md

     * to get rid of material such as solid waste or urine from the body
         * Most toxins are naturally excreted from the body.
 * defecate
+    * to excrete the contents of the bowels
 * spitball
     * a piece of paper that has been chewed and then rolled into a ball to be thrown or shot at sb
     * to quickly sugggest ideas to be discussed without thinking about them carefully